Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 The types of incidents that this advice covers are:

-• a person under the age of 18 creating and sharing nude and semi-nudes of themselves with a peer under the age of 18
+- a person under the age of 18 creating and sharing nude and semi-nudes of themselves with someone they believe to be under the age of 18

 Defining ‘sharing nudes and semi-nudes’